 BOYS GIRLS SHIRT White collared - NO PRINTS except school logo.
 (White undershirts that have no prints on them).
 SHIRT White collared - NO PRINTS except school logo.
 (White undergarments that have no prints on them).
 TROUSERS School grey trousers / cargo pants (as per supplier only).
 No corduroy, baggies, army or tracksuit pants.
 SLACKS Tailored school maroon pants only.
+No corduroy, baggies, army or tracksuit pants.
 SKIRT Maroon (A-line pleated as per supplier only).
 SHORTS Tailored maroon, knee length shorts (as per supplier only) SHORTS Grey shorts / cargo shorts (as per supplier only).
 STOCKINGS Plain flesh or black coloured only.
-No designs or patterns.

-GENERAL SPORT UNIFORM JUMPER / SLOPPY JOE Maroon v-neck - plain, no prints, logos, brand names (as per supplier only - must have school logo).
+No Designs/Patterns HIJAB Must be Maroon or White GENERAL SPORT UNIFORM JUMPER / SLOPPY JOE Maroon v-neck - plain, no prints, logos, brand names (as per supplier only - must have school logo).
 Compulsory for all students and all PDHPE elective classes.
 JACKET Maroon School Jacket (as per supplier only).
 SHORTS Monogrammed maroon shorts (as per supplier).
 SOCKS White - ankle length (no stripes or logos) SHIRT Light grey polo shirt - with school logo (as per supplier).
 SHOES Sturdy ALL Black Leather which cover the whole foot (no white or other colours) SHOES Sports shoes / runners / joggers NOTE: only to be worn during sport or the PE lesson.
-BELTS Narrow black belt (no other colours, no studs, no tassels) TRACK SUIT PANTS Maroon track suit pants (as per supplier only).
+BELTS Narrow black belt TRACK SUIT PANTS Maroon track suit pants